 The Spiral is a feature length art film that enters the possibilities of a world informed by autistic experience.
-Co-created by the Neurocultures Collective and Steven Eastwood, the film is a mix of documentary, magical realism, sensory ethnography, wildlife film, with shades of folk horror.
+Co-created by the Neurocultures Collective and Steven Eastwood, the film will be a mix of documentary, magical realism, sensory ethnography, wildlife film, with shades of folk horror.

 The film follows several drifting characters, including a non-speaking child, a young office worker, a film club host, sleepers, and even a stray dog, as they move through places and events.
 Sometimes the camera wanders off, without these characters as a guide.

-The film shows how society restricts bodies it does not understand - bodies that desire to stim and flow, unbound by social norms.
+The film aims to show how society restricts bodies it does not understand - bodies that desire to stim and flow, unbound by social norms.
 It presents a world where details and relations replace lazy stories and inaccurate stereotypes.
 It is this world, if we think it differently...